apohllo/ror-tasks/task-3/Readme.md

 possible.
 If it is possible, avoid any assumptions (e.g. the existence of such cooperators).
 For instance if you are processing some data (e.g. compute the total value of several items) don't make any assumptions where does the data come from.
-So if you have two implementations, one which assumes that the data order items are stored in some data repository and the other, where it only accepts the data to be processed, the second is definitely better (less coupled) than the first.
+So if you have two implementations, one which assumes that the order items are stored in some data repository and the other, where it only accepts the data to be processed, the second is definitely better (less coupled) than the first.